Why Corporate Training Metrics Matter

 A Golf Analogy

 Take the game of golf.
 It used to be that putting was the most valued skill in terms of what it could earn a golfer.
 Nowadays, driving is the more lucrative skill.
 What happened?

 A study cited in the Harvard Business Review by Baugher and Day of Western Illinois University and Burford Jr. of Junior’s Shaft Shack in Forest, Virginia state that “a 1-standard-deviation increase in driving distance would have boosted a player’s earnings by an average of $671,779.15 in 2013, whereas the same relative increase in putting skills would have raised his earnings by just $510,195.91.”

 In other words, on average, a golfer who improves driving skills stands to earn more than one who improves putting skills.
 The environment changed and the golfer who could understand how it changed and who could adjust to the changes emerged with the advantage.

 The same is true in the corporate environment.
-Without an understanding of what skills matter most in your unique workplace situation, how do you know where your training efforts should focus?
+Without assessing what skills matter most in your unique workplace situation, how do you know where your training efforts should focus?

 For instance, let’s say you train your sales force on improving their pre-call planning skills but what actually determines sales success in your business and industry is, instead, better business acumen and executive level presentation skills.
 Your training did not target the most valuable skills that would give your team the competitive advantage.

 To make a difference, you need to know what competencies are most critical for your team to succeed both now and in the future.
 And then you have to build or buy them to remain competitive.
 This requires effective training measurement of:

 The savvy golfer shifted with the course changes and worked more on driving than putting.
 Savvy companies keep a close eye on the changes that could affect their business and realign their training strategy to meet the shifting environment.

 The Bottom Line

-Like a professional golfer that should focus on driving over putting, make sure that you know exactly what critical few competencies matter most for your team to succeed.
+Like a professional golfer that should focus on driving over putting, make sure that you know exactly what critical few work competencies matter most for your team to succeed.